 Chicken and sweet potato curry was the dish of the day this lunchtime.
-I’ve previously tried Arlo with a few different homemade curries and every time he’s screamed and refused to eat, so to be honest I wasn’t really holding out much hope for his first taste of this Caribbean deliciousness from for aisha.
+I’ve previously tried Arlo with a few different homemade curries and every time he’s screamed and refused to eat, so to be honest I wasn’t really holding out much hope for his first taste of this Caribbean deliciousness from baby food brand, for aisha.

 We had the choice of Chicken and sweet potato curry or a Date and apricot tagine with lamb, and after some serious deliberation on Arlo’s part he finally decided to plump for the chicken.